gobravedave/C4-Plantuml-Helper/discovery.md

 * easy to use
 * UML diagrams
 * relatively cheap (actually is it available for free)
-* text based to diagrams as code concepts
+* text based to support diagrams as code concepts
 * visual studio code previewer
 * support for [C4 Modelling](https://c4model.com/) would be nice
 * render in mark down